Sharing Files/Using Subversion (SVN)

 repository reference should look something like this:

-The CSL recommends using one of the first two formats above.
+applies for Windows too; however, the CSL recommends using one of the formats above.
 If it is necessary to use the

 repository definition, some things to keep in mind: